onterumahendra/CronScheduler/README.md

-# Bootstrap-3  CRON Expressions generator:
+# Bootstrap-5  CRON Expressions generator ⚙️

-msCron is a Jquery plug-in  which helps you to build cron expressions. msCron generated expressions are based on Quartz cron format.
+**msCron** is a Jquery plug-in which helps you to build cron expressions.
+**msCron** generated expressions are based on `Quartz` cron format.
 For your feedback send email to mahendra.e.onteru@gmail.com.

 How to Use msCron: